-Besides being a milk alternative for consumers with allergies (nut, soy or lactose), it has a sweeter taste which usually means less sugar additives.
+Besides being a milk alternative for consumers with allergies (nut, soy or lactose), it has a sweeter taste which usually means fewer sugar additives.
 And, like other alternatives, it’s well fortified for other nutrients.

-The big downside is that rice milk can be high in carbohydrates and calories (about 120-140 calories and 3 grams of fat per cup) while having very little protein and fiber.
+The big downside is that rice milk can be high in carbohydrates and calories (about 120 to140 calories and 3 grams of fat per cup) while having very little protein and fiber.

 Yes, coconut milk beverage because simply “coconut milk” usually refers to the fat- and calorie-laden version found on your grocery shelf that is traditionally used in soups and curries.

 Like other options, though, coconut milk has zero protein and while it’s low in calories (about 45 calories per cup), it’s also high in fat (about 4 grams per cup).
 There are many coconut milk options that have been diluted to offer less fat and calories.

 The upside, she says, is that coconut milk, if unsweetened, contains no carbs in an 8-ounce serving and can offer a thick and creamy plant-based alternative suitable to dairy and nut allergies.